SarahSexton/hello-world/readme.txt

 Hello!
-Nice day we're having!
+What a nice day we're having!